tsgates/arch-wiki-markdown/wiki/LVM.md

 type 'Linux LVM':

 -   MBR system: fdisk -l
--   GPT system: lsblk and then gdisk -l <disk-device>
+-   GPT system: lsblk and then gdisk -l disk-device

 Create a physical volume on them:

-    # pvcreate <disk-device> (e.g.: pvcreate /dev/sda2)
+    # pvcreate disk-device

+disk-device may be e.g. /dev/sda2.
 This command creates a header on each partition so it can be used for LVM.
 You can track created physical volumes with:

     # pvdisplay

-Note:If using a SSD use pvcreate --dataalignment 1m /dev/sda2 (for erase block size < 1MiB), see e.g. here
+Note:If using a SSD, use pvcreate --dataalignment 1m /dev/sda2 (for erase block size < 1MiB), see e.g. here

 > Create volume group